The Soho Center for Mental Health Counseling

 Psychotherapy Services located in New York City, NY

 Over 16 million Americans suffer from depression.
 However, with specialized therapy and support from mental health professionals, you can recover and get your life back.
-At the Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City, Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, and Kate Engstrom, LCSW, lead a team of compassionate therapists who can help you.
+At the Soho Center For Mental Health Counseling in Greenwich Village of New York City, Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, and Kate Engstrom, LCSW, lead a team of compassionate therapists who can help you.
 Make an appointment today by calling the practice or booking online.

 If you have depression, feelings of sadness, irritability, despair, self-doubt, loss of any pleasure, and a distorted and negative sense of self disrupt your life and negatively impact your health and wellness.
 Depression is a severe mental health illness stemming from irregularities in your brain chemistry.

 In addition to the neurotransmitters in your brain, depression is also influenced by feelings of helplessness or loss.
 If you have a personal history of violence, neglect, and poverty or if another member of your family has depression or another mental health condition, your risk of developing depression increases.

 If you have depression, you may experience a variety of mental, emotional, and physical symptoms.
 In addition to feelings of intense sadness, hopelessness, and emptiness, you may also have:

 - An inability to experience pleasure

 - Suicidal ideations or a preoccupation with death